pip-services/pip-services-docs/content/en/net/tutorials/data_microservice/step1.md

 To set up our environment, we’ll need to install all the necessary tools, as described on the [Setup environment](../../../getting_started/setup_environment) page.

-Don’t forget to select the programming language that you plan on using.
+(Don’t forget to select the programming language that you plan on using.)

-Create a folder for the project and, inside it, a directory structure to match the one below:
+We must create a folder for the project and, inside it, a directory structure as the one below:

 ```
 /bin